Fees and key information

 (core, 15 credits)

-- study and apply a range of management theories and techniques to critically evaluating their personal development and management style
+- studied and applied a range of management theories and techniques to critically evaluating your personal development and management style

-- study and apply a range of management theories and techniques to critically analyse large PLCs, plus to wider global issues.
+- studied and applied a range of management theories and techniques to critically analyse large PLCs, plus wider global issues (such as the UN’s SDGs)

 The Module will be based around two themes:

-(i) Theme 1: Personal and Academic Development, where they will study, reflect on, and use management theories and techniques to assess their own qualities and career ambitions.
-By doing this, students will be closely engaging with and evaluating classic and contemporary theorists, and directly applying the ideas from these theorists to their own experience.
+(i) Theme 1: Personal and Academic Development, where students will study, reflect on, and use management theories and techniques to assess their own creative qualities and career ambitions.
+Alongside this theoretical work, you will take part in practical activities that mirror real recruitment processes, such as developing a professional CV, crafting a personal statement, and practising interview techniques.
+By doing this, students will be closely and creatively engaging with and evaluating classic and contemporary theorists, and directly applying the ideas from these theorists to their own experience.

 (alternative core, 30 credits)